NKoech123/Django-Issue_Tracking-App/README.md

 ## Issue_Tracker
 # Project Introduction:
-This is an issue tracking django app still undergoing development.
+This is a simple issue tracking django app still undergoing development.
 This application is intended to assist project members, with various dependent teams/departments, in tracking and managing issues.
+The application enabled me to practice CRUD functionalities

 # Data Model:
 Since effective project planning is key to completing any project in time and under budget, I developed some data management